Return to Chaotic Flow home >>>

 SaaS Metrics Math Notes

 This relationship between SaaS churn and SaaS growth can also be derived (somewhat more cleanly) using a continuous model as a function of time, “t”, rather than a discrete model as a function of the number of periods, n.
-For those that remember their college calculus, the model is represented by the linear first order differential equation: C’(t) = b – a C(t) with the solution: C(t) = b⁄a ( 1 – e-at ).
-The graph above is plotted using this continuous solution.
-It is also worth mentioning that this SaaS financial metrics model and the future metrics models that will be presented apply not only to SaaS, but to any subscription-based business.
+For those that remember their college calculus, the model is represented by the linear first order differential equation: C'(t) = b – a C(t) with the solution: C(t) = b/a ( 1 – e-at ).
+The first graph above is plotted using this continuous solution.